 There are three questions that appear in almost every interview, in some form.
 You should have polished answers for all three before you walk in.

 "Tell me about yourself."
-This is not an invitation to recite your resume.
+This isn't an invitation to recite your resume.
 It's an opportunity to frame your career narrative in a way that makes your interest in this specific role feel inevitable.
 Keep it to 90 seconds.
 End with why you're here.

 "Why do you want this role / this company?"
 The answer needs to be specific enough that it couldn't apply to any other company.
 "I'm excited about your growth trajectory" is not specific.
 "I've been following how you've been expanding into enterprise accounts after starting in SMB — that's a transition I've lived through and I think I can contribute to it" is specific.